section-engineering-education/engineering-education/articles/automated-fake-news-detection/index.md

 Automated detection systems provide value in terms of automation and scalability.
 There are various techniques and approaches implemented in fake news detection research.
 And it is worth noting that these approaches often overlap depending on perspective.
 From my personal perspective, I choose to discuss only two approaches.
 These two approaches focus on the methods used, as opposed to the content being analysed.
 They may also both involve Natural Language Processing (NLP) in their methodology.
 Natural Language Processing enables computers to understand natural/human language and respond appropriately.
 Hence, there are two aspects involved:

 · Natural Language Understanding

 · Natural Language Generation

 The two approaches to fake news detection are:

 · Machine Learning approach

 · Deep Learning approach

 #### Machine Learning approach

 Machine learning refers to giving computers ability to learn without explicitly being programmed.
 A machine learning approach uses machine learning algorithms to detect misinformation.
 Examples of these algorithms include:

 **Naïve Bayes:** uses probabilistic approaches based on Bayes theorem.
 This algorithm is often used for text classification.

 **Decision tree:** a supervised learning algorithm that has a tree-like flow.
 It helps in decision making.
 A useful algorithm for both classification and regression tasks.
 Random forest: simply a combination of decision trees.

 **Support Vector Machine:** a supervised learning algorithm.
 It examines data for classification and regression analysis.
 It classifies data into two categories.

 **Logistic regression:** contrary to the name, it is a classification algorithm used to estimate discrete values.

 **K-nearest-neighbour:** a simple algorithm that is used for both classification and regression tasks.
 Though it is more widely used for classification problems.

 Datasets are used to refine the algorithms.
 These datasets may be split as training data or test data.
 I have come across a lot of research where a system combines various machine learning algorithms and data mining.
-Often carried out on social media platforms, especially Twitter data.
-For example, a model may combine machine learning, through Naïve Bayes, Support Vector Machine, and Natural Language Processing to detect fake news.
+This is often carried out on social media platforms, especially Twitter data.
+For example, a model may combine machine learning, through Naïve Bayes, Support Vector Machine(SVM), and Natural Language Processing to detect fake news.
+Naïve Bayes and Support Vector Machine are classification models in this process.
+Depending on the nature of data, the two classifiers can be applied to a dataset and their performance compared.
+On the other hand, these classifiers can be used in an ensemble method to enhance each other's results in classification tasks, therefore improving model accuracy.
+As mentioned above, Naïve Bayes is popular in text classification taks therefore its consideration for such tasks is easy.
+SVM classifies data into two categories.
+In the context of fake news detection, these categories are likely to be "true" or "false".
+It is also an algorithm that works well on semi-structured datasets and is very adaptable.
+Pairing SVM and Naïve Bayes is therefore effective for fake news detection tasks.
+NLP may play a role in to extract features from data.
+It may also come in handy when attempting to contextualize text data since this is not a strongsuit of traditional machine learning models.
+NLP may also be utilized through sentiment analysis of the data, given sentiment analysis is a subfield of NLP.
+Sentiment analysis is the process of deriving meaningful patterns in text data.
+It can provide information on the context of data through describing the sentiments of a given population.

 The accuracy of the results is usually determined by the combinations of models used and the datasets involved.
 A combination of available toolkits with Bayesian learning may be used to develop a fake news detector.
 These toolkits include Textblob, Natural Language and SciPy.

 But a challenge exists with some of these traditional machine learning approaches.
 They treat fake news detection as a binary classification task.
 These models alone struggle to contextualize text data.
 They need structured/labelled data.
 In fact, machine learning models struggle to solve complex queries with huge amounts of data.
 This is where deep learning models come in.

 #### Deep Leaning Approach

 Deep learning algorithms function similar to machine learning algorithms.
 But there is a key difference.
 Deep learning algorithms have layers that interpret data differently.
 Artificial neural networks refer to a network of such algorithms.
 Purely deep learning perspectives towards fake news have been explored in many works.
-Links to some at the end of the article.
+I have provided links to some of the published works at the end of the article.
 A methodology may involve building classifiers to predict validity of news based only on news content.
 This may be achieved using Recurrent Neural Network (RNN) models and long-short term memories (LSTM).
 RNN is a neural network containing loops that allow information to be stored within the network.
 Previous experiences influence upcoming events in RNNs.
 The storage of information can be attributed to LSTM.
 LSTM refer to artificial recurrent neural networks which allow information to persist within them.
 They are building blocks for RNN layers.
 LSTM units provide ability to “recall” values over a time interval.
 This influences the relationships between words and their occurrences.
-An attempt to label fake news as early as possible, used Recurrent Neural Networks.
+A published paper on an attempt to label fake news as early as possible used Recurrent Neural Networks.
 The goal was to reduce time gap between news release and detection.
 The paper for this has been referenced at the end of the article.
 A combination of machine learning and deep learning techniques is workable.
 There are many published works that combine the two.
 The aim is not only to detect fake news, but to also achieve the highest possible accuracy levels.

 ### Bonus: BERT